Monday saw big gains in capesize freight derivatives and stronger reported fixtures, despite a tiny rise in the overall spot market index.

 Trading activity has built a much steeper contango in pricing for this month and December.

-Bids for capesize November contracts were at $18,400 per day around half an hour before the market closed on Monday, some $900 more than Friday’s print.
+Bids for capesize November contracts were at $18,400 per day around half an hour before the market closed on Monday, about $900 more than Friday’s print.